Texas church shooting and Hanukkah stabbing spur calls for increased security

 “You have to look this evil in the face,” he said.
 "You have to step up.
 There’s not enough law enforcement out there.”

-Chinn said he is aware of more than 1,000 volunteer-run security teams in houses of worship in the United States.
+Chinn said he knows of more than 1,000 volunteer-run security teams in houses of worship in the United States.

 “If I could say one thing to churches, it is this — have an intentional program,” he said.